Design history · Basel school + grid-breaking typography

 2000

-Published by Lars Müller Publishers, Baden, Switzerland, in 2000 (ISBN 978-3-03778-013-2), with a revised edition issued in 2014 titled "Wolfgang Weingart: Typography".
-The book covers Weingart's complete career from his Hollenstein apprenticeship through his four decades at the Basel School, reproducing student exercises, process materials, and finished designs across more than 500 pages.
-It remains the primary published source for Weingart's own account of his typographic practice.
+Published by Lars Müller Publishers, Baden, Switzerland, in 2000 (ISBN 978-3-03778-013-2), with a revised edition in 2014 titled Wolfgang Weingart: Typography.
+The book covers Weingart's complete career from his Hollenstein apprenticeship through his four decades at Basel, reproducing student exercises, process materials, and finished work across more than 500 pages.
+It is the primary published source for Weingart's own account of his typographic practice — part autobiography, part expanded teaching document.
+The 2000 edition is organised chronologically; the 2014 revision adds critical essays by former students and colleagues.

-Weingart — My Way to Typography (Lars Müller, 2000). · Official publisher product image from Lars Müller Publishers (the original 2000 publisher); yellow/orange covers with black typography, English/German edition. · Museum editorial
+Weingart — My Way to Typography (Lars Müller Publishers, 2000).
+ISBN 978-3-03778-013-2. · Publisher product image from Lars Müller Publishers.
+Statutory educational licence. · AU statutory

-Influence & legacy
+Influence and legacy

-His teaching model — demonstration-based, investigation- oriented, typography-as-discipline — shaped Basel typographic pedagogy for four decades and influenced American graduate programmes (Yale, CalArts, Cranbrook, RISD) that imported Basel-trained faculty.
+His teaching model — demonstration-based, investigation-oriented, typography-as-discipline — shaped Basel typographic pedagogy for four decades and influenced American graduate programmes (Yale, CalArts, Cranbrook, RISD) that imported Basel-trained faculty.

 Learn at TGDS